What is iRISE?

 We live on a stressed planet.
 The impact of human activities on the structure and functioning of Earth’s systems has been so significant that we now live in a geological epoch of our own making - the Anthropocene.
 Human-caused global events threaten the future sustainability of the planet and exacerbate inequities.
 The U of T Scarborough community is rising to meet these local and global challenges.

-The three founding institutes are:
+The founding institutes and initiative are:

 We want your input on iRISE.